 Nürburgring Nordschleife: the Notorious Automotive Green Hell

-As one of the oldest, longest, most complex purpose built race tracks in the world, Nürburgring has been a proving ground for many generations of drivers for more than ninety years.
+As one of the oldest, longest, most famous, most complex purpose-built race tracks in the world, Nürburgring has been a proving ground for many generations of drivers for more than ninety years.
 The roots of the track can be traced to September 1925 when the construction of Gustav Eichler’s design began around the village of Nürburg.

 Nürburgring Nordschleife is the most beautiful and the most demanding Grand Prix track ever

 Gesamtstrecke gave way for Nordschleife as the official Grand Prix layout, driven from 1947 to 1970.
 The first car to break a 10-minute mark was the highly aerodynamic 1959 Abarth-Alfa Romeo 1300 Berlinetta, designed by Luigi Colani.

 The fifties also saw the introduction of an endurance event called the 1000km Nürburgring, and in 1961, a sub 9 minutes record was broken by Phil Hill, who completed a lap in 8:55.2 in the Ferrari 156 F1 car.

 Safety was always a problem at Nordschleife